 I was just expecting a lesson in pain management, but it’s so much more than that.

-This course has everything you need for childbirth, including tools for making informed decisions about care providers, birth techniques, after-birth care, and much more.
+This course has everything you need for a positive childbirth experience, including tools for making informed decisions about care providers, birthing techniques, after-birth care, and more.

 It even includes access to a Hypnobabies support group on Facebook, where you can ask questions and get immediate help from admin.
 Or just hear positive stories from other like-minded mommas!